-Before you tackle this part of the CBS application, be sure to put time and effort into researching the university.
-Read everything you can about Columbia’s MBA, the university and its NYC location.
+Now, before you tackle the essays, be sure to put time and effort into researching CBS.
+Read everything you can about Columbia’s MBA, the university itself and its NYC location.
 Join webinars, attend events and, if possible, visit the campus.
 Once you’ve done all that, reach out to alumni about their experiences and network around.
-All of this information gathering will greatly improve the quality of your essays and your contact with CBS’ admissions team.
+All of this information gathering will vastly improve the quality of your essays and your contact with the CBS’ admissions team.

 Short Answer Question: What is your immediate post-MBA professional goal?
 (50 characters maximum)